ginkel/-esp32-c3-irrigation-controller/README.md

 If you only need one channel (for a single pump), you can leave R5, R6, R11 D7, D9, Q2 and J3 unpopulated.

-Documentation are probably far fom complete.
+Documentation is probably far from complete.
 If you are missing a piece of the puzzle, feel free to open an issue or improve the documentation using a PR.

 ## Schematic